 Contaminated sites are a result of contamination being introduced into air, soil, water, or sediment of a chemical, organic or radioactive material or live organism that exceeds an environmental standard.
-A liability of this nature is recognized net of any expected recoveries.
+A liability of this nature and any expected recoveries related to such liabilities are separately recognized.
 A liability for remediation of contaminated sites normally results from operations that are no longer in productive use and is recognized when all of the following criteria are met:

-- (i) an environmental standard exists; - (ii) contamination exceeds the environmental standard; - (iii) the IWK is directly responsible or accepts responsibility; - (iv) it is expected that future economic benefits will be given up; and - (v) a reasonable estimate of the amount can be made.
+- (i) an environmental standard exists; - (ii) contamination exceeds the environmental standard; - (iii) IWK Health is directly responsible or accepts responsibility; - (iv) it is expected that future economic benefits will be given up; and - (v) a reasonable estimate of the amount can be made.

-For the fiscal year ended March 31, 2022, the IWK has not identified a liability for contaminated sites.
+For the fiscal year ended March 31, 2024, IWK Health has not identified a liability for contaminated sites.